naibarn/SmartSpec/.smartspec/workflows/smartspec_reindex_specs.md

 ---
-description: Rebuild SPEC_INDEX from all specs with SmartSpec centralization (.spec) and UI JSON addendum awareness
+description: Rebuild SPEC_INDEX from all specs with SmartSpec v5.2 centralization, multi-repo scanning, and UI JSON addendum awareness
 version: 5.2
 ---